A Tale of Seafarers, Founders & Other Passionate People

 Just prior to the AGM a short special general meeting was held to allow the Wildcare membership to make decisions on three proposed changes to the Constitution.
 The results of this process are here.

-In his annual report, Appointed Co-Chair Andrew Smith, reflected on the growth of the organisation during the twenty years since he founded Wildcare.
+In his annual report, Appointed Co-Chair Andrew Smith, reflected on the growth of the organisation during the 20 years since he founded Wildcare.
 Major achievements include reaching 7000 members, the formation of 80 branches that are active within their own special areas of interest throughout the State, the half a million hours of contributed voluntary project work each year, the millions of dollars raised that have been used for environmental projects and the very effective partnership with the Parks & Wildlife Service.
 Elected Co-Chair Peter Williams responded by emphasising the critical role that Andrew has had in leading the organisation throughout this extensive period.

 During the 2017-18 year there have been several changes in personnel in key Wildcare roles.
 Suzanne Crowley stepped down as Board Secretary and was replaced by Glen Hayhurst; Jamie Bayly-Stark resigned as Chair of the Gift Fund Committee and was replaced by Bob Tyson in a temporary arrangement; Carol Pacey retired from the role as Bookkeeper; Facilitator Jodie Epper left to volunteer in Indonesia, her role being filled by Kim Willing; Robert Dyson resigned as Board Treasurer as did Lindie Lupo as Finance Officer.
 Additionally, three Board Members: John Duggin, Sally Salier and Dave Harris, completed their term on the Board but decided not to stand for re-election.
 We thank all those people who have departed their positions for their important contribution to Wildcare.